Skip to Main Content

 Chicago Style

-If you cannot provide a publicly available link, the editors of the Chicago Manual of Style recommend citing ChatGPT in a note or as an in-text citation, but not in the final bibliography or reference list.
+If you cannot provide a publicly available link, the Chicago Manual of Style recommends citing ChatGPT in a note or as an in-text citation, but not in the final bibliography or reference list.

-Open AI, the company that developed ChatGPT, is considered to be the publisher or sponsor.
+Open AI, the company that developed ChatGPT, is considered to be the publisher or developer.

 APA